cpawlenok/CS448-Artificial-Intelligence/README.md

 # CS488
 # Repository of CS488 Artificial Intelligence files from classwork
-# not sure why importing the files into pyCharm didn't create a repository on my account
+# not sure why importing the files into pyCharm didn't create a personal repository on my account
 # this is confusing